 If I am not eligible for a free influenza vaccine should I still talk to my Doctor about it?

 Yes.
-Influenza vaccine is recommended for all people over 6 months of age, it is an inexpensive way of protecting yourself, your family and your community from the spread of influenza.
+Influenza vaccine is recommended for all people 6 months and over, it is an inexpensive way of protecting yourself, your family and your community from the spread of influenza.

 How long does protection from the vaccine last?